Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 This problem follows the <b>Two Pointers pattern</b> and shares similarities with <b>Triplet Sum to Zero</b>.
 The only difference is that, in this problem, we need to find the triplets whose sum is less than the given target.
 To meet the condition `i != j != k` we need to make sure that each number is not used more than once.

 Following a similar approach, first, we can sort the array and then iterate through it, taking one number at a time.
-Let’s say during our iteration we are at number `‘X’`, so we need to find `‘Y’` and `‘Z’` such that `X + Y + Z < target`.
+Let’s say during our iteration we are at number `X`, so we need to find `Y` and `Z` such that `X + Y + Z < target`.
 At this stage, our problem translates into finding a pair whose sum is less than `“target - X”` (as from the above equation `Y + Z == target - X`).
 We can use a similar approach as discussed in <b>Triplet Sum to Zero</b>.

 ````js
 function tripletWithSmallerSum (arr, target) {